Safe Schools Coalition Australia: Membership

 The members of the Safe Schools Coalition Australia are The Foundation for Young Australians based in Victoria, Family Planning NSW, the Western Australian AIDS Council, the Sexual Health and Family Planning ACT, Shine SA - Sexual Health Information Networking & Education in South Australia, True Relationships & Reproductive Health, Queensland and Working it out in Tasmania.

 Schools are encouraged to join the coalition as members.
-The coalition began with 11 founding schools, including Methodist Ladies' College, Bellarine Secondary College, MacRobertson Girls' High School, Hallam Secondary and Princes Hill Secondary College.
+The coalition began with 11 founding schools, including Methodist Ladies' College, Bellarine Secondary College, Mac.Robertson Girls' High School, Hallam Secondary and Princes Hill Secondary College.
 St Joseph's College in Melbourne is a Catholic school taking part in the program.

 In November 2016 the Salvation Army said it supports the program.
 Later in November that endorsement was withdrawn with the Salvation Army saying that it, "cannot unconditionally support the Safe Schools programs in Australia in their current form".
 In December 2016 Bega Valley Shire Council voted to support the program.
 However, in January 2017 the council rescinded that support.